motioncrypto/motion-docs/Documentation/motion_install_from_script.md

 **Preparation:**
-Windows users will need a program called putty to connect to the VPS For a guide of how to use putty to connect to a vps please use: Digital ocean Other Use SSH to Log into your VPS
+Windows users will need a program called putty to connect to the VPS Use SSH to Log into your VPS

 We need to install some dependencies.
 Please copy, paste and hit enter: